chethankumblekar/chethankumblekar/README.md

 ### Hi there 👋 I'm Chethan K
-📚 currently studying at MVJ College of Engineering, Bengaluru
+Associate Software Engineer at Vela Technologies, Bengaluru India

 📫 drop a mail at chethankumblekar@gmail.com